 The answer depends on how much time you have.

-It’s possible to use them without soaking, but it requires at the minimum, an additional 2-3 hours of slow cooking time.
+It’s possible to use dried beans without soaking, but it requires at least an additional 2-3 hours of slow cooking time.

 After slow cooking for about 10 hours, remove 2 cups of the pintos and mash them with a fork.

 Then, stir them back into the slow cooker to help thicken the sauce!

 Allow baked beans with bacon to cool down to room temperature first.
 Then, transfer them to an airtight container and refrigerate for 3 to 5 days.

 You can also freeze slow cooker baked beans for up to 3 months.
 Thaw them in the refrigerator overnight, then reheat them on the stovetop until they are warmed through.

 With love, from our simple kitchen to yours.